The Clubhouse, History, Sports

 The Club has hosted as many as twenty-five different sporting activities and, as well as lawn tennis, has been the scene for such varied sports as ice-skating, baseball, athletics and rugby.
 By the late 1920s, annual Oxford v Cambridge challenges at rugby, football and athletics had taken place at the Club for over thirty years and, at times, as many as 10,000 spectators were attracted to the grounds.
 As these events outgrew the Club’s facilities, they were transferred to their new homes at Twickenham, Wembley and White City.
 Meanwhile, the increasingly popular game of lawn tennis took over the grounds of the Club.

 In May 2007 the Queen’s Club Members successfully acquired a 120-year lease from the Lawn Tennis Association.
-The Members now own and operate their Club through a fully elected Board and over the past 11 years the Members have sensitively invested in the Club’s facilities completing key projects which include the Clubhouse refurbishment and the Grille, where Members dine in the heart of the Club, the creation of both a Junior Club facility and a new Gymnasium, re-surfaced four artificial grass courts and more recently refurbished the President’s Room.
+The Members now own and operate their Club through a fully elected Board and over the past 14 years the Members have sensitively invested in the Club’s facilities completing key projects which include the Clubhouse refurbishment and the Grille, where Members dine in the heart of the Club, the creation of both a Junior Club facility and a new Gymnasium, re-surfaced four artificial grass courts and refurbished the President’s Room.